Health & Safety – Public Safety

-Requests to use service animals in University housing must be made through the appropriate housing office or DSS in accordance with EWU Policy 204-08 (Service and Assistance Animals in University Housing).
+Requests to have a service animal in University housing must be made through the appropriate housing office or DSS in accordance with EWU Policy 204-08 (Service and Assistance Animals in University Housing).
 University residential housing kitchens and food preparation areas located in common use areas for residents are not considered University food establishments, but are part of residential housing and are covered by EWU Policy 204-08.

 The University’s ADA Compliance Officer is available to review individual concerns relating to compliance, provide compliance support for anyone at the university regarding ADA requirements and conduct investigations if an individual feels their accommodation was not met.

 211 Tawanka Hall